-The Osborne Art Studio backstamp on this set of 12 vintage porcelain service plates is a plain, gold overglaze stamp which we have seen on other, highly gilded and ornate service plate sets that were probably custom orders.
-Establishing an age for these vintage Osborne Art Studio plates is a tad bit difficult.
-This business ran from 1910 to 1972, which is a rather long span, but during this period there was no consistent use of recognizable back stamps.
-In fact, the Osborne Art Studio often used gilt foil stickers that would come off when washed!
-We suspect - and this is just a guess, but hopefully an informed one - that these vintage Osborne Art Studio porcelain service plates were produced sometime between 1914 to 1925.
-Here is our reasoning: Osborne Olsen typically liked to use Rosenthal, or other western European blanks for his decorating efforts.
-The plates produced by European companies tended to be lighter and thinner, whereas American-made products were often heavier in weight.
-European blanks were also not easily obtained during World Wars I and II, and during those times Osborne increased his use of American-made blanks.
-The service plates in this Osborne Art Studio set are indeed heavier, and thus we suspect that they are of American manufacture.
-The style of these service plates is more consistent with the period between 1915 to 1925, and we believe that this is when this Osborne Art Studio porcelain set was made.
-In addition, each of these vintage porcelain plates has 3-pronged marks on the bottom, which undoubtedly were made from a turn of the century decorating wheel (please view our photographs).
+Our informed estimate is that these Osborne Art Studio service plates were produced sometime between 1914 and 1925, and here is the basis for our reasoning: First, the weight of the plates is on the ‘sturdy’ side.
+Osborne Olsen typically liked to use Rosenthal, or other western European blanks for his decorating efforts.
+The plates produced by European companies tended to be lighter and thinner, whereas American-made blanks were often heavier in weight.
+It became very difficult to obtain European blanks during World Wars I and II, so during those times Osborne increased his use of American-made blanks.
+Thus, because the plates in this set are quite sturdy, they are likely of American manufacture.
+Second, the decoration on these plates is consistent with the style favored between 1915 and 1925.
+In addition, each of these vintage porcelain plates has 3-pronged marks on the bottom, undoubtedly made by a turn of the century decorating wheel (please view our photographs).
 An item produced later in the century would have been decorated on a more modern wheel that would not have left these tell-tale marks.